AztecProtocol/aztec-packages/docs/docs/developers/aztecjs/guides/authwit.md

 ## Define the action

-The next steps are assuming that you do not already have the message hash.
-If you have this, skip to [the guide for creating authwits with pre-calculated message hashes](#if-message-hash-is-already-computed).

 When creating an authwit, you will need to pass the authwit givier, the authwit receiver (who will perform the action), and the action that is being authorized.
+The action can be a smart contract function call, or alternatively arbitrary data.

+### When the action is a function call

 You can define the action like this: